Zygmunt Gorazdowski

 Zygmunt Gorazdowski (1 November 1845 – 1 January 1920) was a Polish Roman Catholic priest and the founder of the Sisters of Saint Joseph.
-Gorazdowski suffered from tuberculosis during his childhood which impeded his studies for the priesthood in what required him to take time off in order to recover before he could be ordained.
+Gorazdowski suffered from tuberculosis during his childhood which impeded his studies for the priesthood and which required him to take time off in order to recover before he could be ordained.
 Once he was ordained he served in various parishes while setting up homes for orphans and single mothers as well as hospices and other establishments for a range of people; he was a prolific writer of catechism and other religious notes for the benefit of his flock.

 The cause for his canonization opened on 1 June 1989 and he became titled as a Servant of God at the onset of the cause; the confirmation of his model life of heroic virtue allowed for him to be titled as Venerable while Pope John Paul II beatified him on his visit to Ukraine on 26 June 2001.
 Pope Benedict XVI later canonized him as a saint on 23 October 2005 in Saint Peter's Square.

 Life

 Zygmunt Gorazdowski was born on 1 November 1845 in Sanok to the politician Szczęsny Gorazdowski (c.1813-May 1903) and Aleksandra Łazowska; his parents had married in 1843 and his paternal grandparents were Szymon Gorazdowski and Maria Dobrzańskich.
 He was baptized on 9 November 1845 at a Franciscan church.
 In his childhood he suffered a lung ailment that became tuberculosis; this did not prevent him from considering the needs of others and offering his help wherever he could.
 He almost died in 1846 during the Galician slaughter that saw peasants revolt against serfdom and he managed to survive when his parents hid him under a mill's wheel.
-In 1863 he joined the uprising against the Russian occupation.
+In 1863, he joined the uprising against the Russian occupation.

-Once he completed his high school studies in Przemyśl in 1864 he enrolled in law in Lviv at the college.
+Once he completed his high school studies in Przemyśl in 1864, he enrolled in law in Lviv at the college.
 But he decided to cease his legal studies in 1865 and he decided to commence ecclesial studies for he felt a strong call to the priesthood; he began his studies for the priesthood in 1866 at the Latin Catholic Institute.
 His poor health (tuberculosis) became a hindrance to his studies and he had to undergo a prolonged period of intensive medical treatment from 1869 to 1871.
 But this did not impede his path to the priesthood for he was ordained as such on 21 July 1871 in the Lviv Cathedral.
 He celebrated his first Mass on 30 July in the church of the Benedictine Sisters at Przemyśl.
 Until 1877 he served as the parish vicar and the administrator at Wojniłów and Bukaczowce and then later at Gródek Jagielloński and Zydaczow.
-During a cholera outbreak in Wojniłów he tended to the sick and he also laid out the bodies of the dead despite the great risk of contagion.
+During a cholera outbreak in Wojniłów, he tended to the sick and he also laid out the bodies of the dead despite the great risk of contagion.